 This is why it’s vital to include the “good kid” in the conversation.

-Social media pushes explicit content to their feed for the first time.
+They're scrolling a social media app.
+Suddenly, it pushes explicit content into their feed for the first time.
 Naturally, their shock and horror stops their scroll and the algorithm kicks into high gear.
 Suddenly, they find themselves trapped like Jeff.

 What happens if they don’t explicitly know you’ll give judgment-free guidance?